Find Cheap Auto Insurance Quotes in Your Area

 Within first-party benefits are several types of insurance which constitute the second part of "full coverage".
 For most states, first-party benefits coverage is optional to carry.
 It is also generally more costly, but its biggest advantage is that you can use it for your own damages and medical expenses much faster.

 Personal Injury Protection

 In 12 states, you are required to carry around Personal Injury Protection (PIP), while in the other 38, it is optional.
-The states where PIP is mandatory generally makes those states more expensive for car insurance.
-In Florida, our sample driver paid an extra $25 to $90 per year for PIP, though it should be noted that Florida offers one of the lowest limits for PIP amongst the states where it is mandatory.
+The states where PIP is mandatory generally make those states more expensive for car insurance.
+In Florida, you could expect to pay an extra $25 to $90 per year for PIP, though it should be noted that Florida insurance requirements include one of the lowest limits for PIP among the states where PIP is required.
 The cost will most likely be greater depending on the limits your state offers.
-In Michigan for example, where you are required to carry unlimited PIP, costs may exceed $4,000 per year.
+In Michigan, for example, when state laws required drivers to carry unlimited PIP, costs may exceed $4,000 per year.

 MedPay is essentially the same thing as PIP insurance, except that it is not mandatory in any state.
-MedPay, as we describe more in detail here, is a mostly redundant coverage in "no-fault" states, but can be very important in states with low PIP limits, or where PIP is expensive.
+MedPay is a mostly redundant coverage in "no-fault" states but can be very important in states with low PIP limits, or where PIP is expensive.

 |Property Damage (50)||$127||$127|

 |Collision ($500 deductible)||$211|